-- All plumbing installation and repairs are subject to the regulations in the Uniform Plumbing Code as well as city, county, and West Valley Sanitation District regulations.
+- All plumbing installation and repairs are subject to the regulations in the Uniform Plumbing Code as well as the agency having jurisdiction (the local City or County), and West Valley Sanitation District regulations.

-- All plumbing installations and repairs require permits from the local city, county, and West Valley Sanitation District.
+- All plumbing installations and repairs require building/plumbing permits from the agency having jurisdiction (the local City or County), and District.

 - Under state law, before any installation or repair is performed, Underground Service Alert (USA) must be called to mark all utilities in the area of the construction.
 The utilities have a 48-hour period (business hours) from the time of the initial call to complete all markings.

-- If the applicant is planning to remove an existing building from the property, and the building sewer is connected to the District sewer system, the applicant must obtain a demolition permit from the District.
+- If the applicant is planning to remove an existing building from the property, and the building sewer is connected to the District sewer system, the applicant must obtain a demolition permit from West Valley Sanitation District.

-- The sewer connection permit applicant will need to obtain an encroachment permit from the city or county where the property is situated for the construction of the building sewer from the property line to the street sewer main.
+- The sewer connection permit applicant will need to obtain an encroachment permit from the local City and/or County having public right-of-way jurisdiction from the property line to the street sewer main.

-When new or modified sewer construction is required for a project, the following process is required to obtain the District's approval and acceptance:
+When new or modified sewer construction is required for a project, the following process is required to obtain West Valley Sanitation District's approval and acceptance:

 - The Developer meets with the District staff to identify the project.